7 Indian Films with Tragic and Devastating Climax

 3. Goliyon ki Rasleela Ramleela ( Hindi, 2013)

-A love that does not see a happy ending is always depressing.
+A love that does not see a happy ending is always depressing to witness.
 Circumstances pulled away Ram and Leela.
-However, new circumstances created a way for their union but… Based on Shakespeare’s great novel Romeo and Juliet, Goliyon ki Rasleela Ramleela has a climax that makes us feel sorry and helpless for the couple.
-This film will definitely top in the category of ‘sad Bollywood love story’ and is sure to make you cry.
+However, new circumstances created a way for their union but things end up differently for them.
+Based on Shakespeare’s great novel Romeo and Juliet, Goliyon ki Rasleela Ramleela has a climax that makes us feel sorry and helpless for the couple.
+This film will top in the category of ‘sad Bollywood love story’ and is sure to make you cry.

 4. Kaazhcha (Malayalam, 2004)

 Based on the 2001 Gujarat Earthquake that rendered many people homeless, Kazcha is just too heartbreaking to watch.
-We explore so many emotions through Mammooty’s finest character in this film.
-Apart from the screenplay, it is Mammooty who engrosses us throughout the film.
+We explore so many emotions through Mammootty’s character in this film.
+Apart from the screenplay, it is Mammootty who engrosses us throughout the film.

 5. Lootera (Hindi, 2013)

 A highly underrated masterpiece, Lootera is just profoundly depressing.
-Set in the 1950s, Lootera is about a young man who is wanted by the police and a landlord’s daughter Pakhi.
+Set in the 1950s, Lootera is about Pakhi, a landlord’s daughter and a young man who is wanted by the police.
 The story is a mix of events that split them apart only to bring them together a year later.
-Lootera is beyond a sad romantic Bollywood film.
+Lootera is more than a sad romantic Bollywood film.
 Again, a lovelorn sigh is all we left with at the end of the film.

 6. Maayanadi (Malayalam, 2018)